Pride (1998 film): Plot

 In 1941, prime minister of Japan Hideki Tojo orders an attack on the United States, drawing that country into World War II.
-Four years later, Japan surrenders, and a victorious United States and its allies begin to try Tojo and other members of the Japanese government for war crimes.
+Four years later, the war ends, and United States and its allies begin to try Tojo and other members of the Japanese government for war crimes.

 The International Military Tribunal for the Far East is convened in 1946 and charges 28 individuals with Class-A war crimes.
 They are to be prosecuted by Joseph B. Keenan and tried in front of an international group of judges, including Australian Justice Sir William Webb.
 All twenty-eight plead not guilty, and Tojo charges the Americans with hypocrisy for trying him despite acts such as the atomic bombings of Hiroshima and Nagasaki.

-As the victors are the ones conducting the trials, Tojo and his co-defendants are unable to receive a fair trial, and some of the prosecutions' witnesses give false testimony.
+As the allies are the ones conducting the trials, Tojo and his co-defendants are unable to receive a fair trial, and some of the prosecutions' witnesses give false testimony.
 The verdict is ultimately delivered on 12 November 1948: Tojo, together with six of his co-defendants, is to be hanged for his role in the war.
 This sentence is carried out on 23 December 1948.

 Production

 Masahiko Tsugawa (left) portrayed Japanese Prime Minister Hideki Tōjō.

 Pride was directed by Shunya Itō and written by Hiroo Matsuda.
 This film was co-produced by Kanji Nakagawa and Masao Sato for Toei Company.
 Cinematography was handled by Yudai Kato, with editing by Takeo Araki.
 Music for the film was composed by Michiru Ōshima.
-The film cost ¥1.5 billion (USD 11 million) to produce, thrice as much as usually spent by the company.
+The film cost ¥1.5 billion (USD 11 million) to produce, thrice as much as usually spent by the company; much of this money was provided by the president of a construction company who was known to be well connected to the right wing.

 The film starred Masahiko Tsugawa as Hideki Tojo and Ayumi Ishida as his wife, Katsuko.
 American actors Scott Wilson and Ronny Cox appeared as Prosecutor Keenan and Justice Webb, respectively.
 Indian actor Suresh Oberoi played Radhabinod Pal, the lone dissenting judge – according to AllMovie's Jonathan Crow, the film's only non-Japanese hero.
 The film also featured Eiji Okuda, Naho Toda, Gitan Ōtsuru, and Anupam Kher.

 Pride was not the first film to deal with the tribunal, also known as the "Tokyo Trial".
 A film by Masaki Kobayashi, titled Tokyo Trial, had been released in 1983.
 This film, based on US Department of Defense footage, had taken a similarly negative view of the trials and argued that the US had also committed war crimes during the 20th century.